andrewsang/andrewsang.github.io/Lab2/readme.md

 # Lab 2
 In this lab, we created two different maps with different parameters.
+I was curious to see if a relationship between time and longitude would present itself.
+It seems as if there was, but it is not as significant as I would've imagined it would be.

 ## First map
 The first map I created was to simply to see what demographics were tweeting at 9pm PST.
 As XKCD has pointed out, it is largely a population map, skewed towards the west coast given that at that time, much of the east coast has gone to bed, given the time zone differences.